Peer Recovery Centers (2016–2017)

 Working in a broad range of ways to build Maine's capacity, the MBHWDC plans to provide fully integrated behavioral health services across prevention, intervention, treatment and recovery.
-Our new website will connect practitioners with training opportunities, certifications and online resources to help them provide first-rate care and advance their careers.
+Our website connects practitioners with training opportunities, certifications and online resources to help them provide first-rate care and advance their careers.

 The Outreach Partnership Program is a nationwide initiative of the National Institute of Mental Health.
 As partners in this program, CCSME and NAMI Maine conduct statewide mental health outreach and education programs to deliver up-to-date, science-based information to the public, a broad range of health professionals, and traditionally underserved populations.

-CCSME is collaborating with NAMI Maine and the Maine Primary Care Association to deliver the MSPP.
-The program goals are to increase public awareness about suicide prevention, reduce suicide behavior among Maine residents, and improve access to appropriate prevention and intervention services.
+CCSME is developing and delivering the annual MSPP Beyond the Basics Conference for NAMI Maine.
+During 2011 through 2014, CCSME collaborated with NAMI Maine and the Maine Primary Care Association to deliver the spectrum of training programs offered by MSPP.
+The program goals are to increase public awareness about suicide prevention, reduce suicide behavior among Maine residents, and improve access to approporiate prevention and intervention services.

 The MSPP recommends a comprehensive approach.
 Multiple program strategies reach the general public and people who are at risk.
 Community and school-based program components will be conducted in coordination with existing prevention efforts.